htcondor/htcondor/docs/man-pages/condor_submit.rst

     :index:`notification<single: notification; submit commands>` notification = <Always | Complete | Error | Never>
     Owners of HTCondor jobs are notified by e-mail when certain events occur.
-If defined by *Always*, the owner will be notified whenever the job produces a checkpoint, as well as when the job completes.
-If defined by *Complete*, the owner will be notified when the job terminates.
+If defined by *Always* or *Complete*, the owner will be notified when the job terminates.
 If defined by *Error*, the owner will only be notified if the job terminates abnormally, (as defined by ``JobSuccessExitCode``, if defined) or if the job is placed on hold